All Episodes

 One of her colleagues was trying to get NASA to speak about the film.

-That they would not talk to them about the film either.
+And she said they got stonewalled as well, that they would not talk to them about the film either.

 So you think NASA feels like they've just been knifed in the back?

-Wanting to disconnect with what, obviously, they considered to be not a good movie, or what's your best guess?
+Or do you think they're just wanting to disconnect with what obviously they considered to be not a good movie?

-My best guess is they haven't evaluated the situation yet, and they're reserving any kind of comments.
+My best guess is they haven't evaluated the situation yet and they're reserving any kind of comments.

-Because, as I said, the official at NASA wasn't even aware of these trailers running, and seemed a little shocked.
+Because, as I said, the official at NASA wasn't even aware of these trailers running and seemed a little shocked.

-Right, and we got the chat box.
+Right, and we got to get that.

 After the images came out, NASA very carefully said politically to the press it would have no official comment.